lalith93kumar/Kubernetes_prep/README.md

 ConfigMap vs Secret
 - A ConfigMap stores non-sensitive configuration data as key-value pairs.
-- A Secret stores sensitive information. encrypted in based 64
+- A Secret stores sensitive information. encrypted in based 64 ClusterIP
+- It makes an application accessible only inside the Kubernetes cluster. http://backend:80